kachristensen/Current-Dnd-Campaigns/Persephone/Songs and Poems.md

-Birds are silent for the night
+Beasts are silent for the night
-Cows turned in as daylight dies
+All turned in as daylight dies
 But one soul lies anxious wide awake
 Fearing no manner of ghouls, hags and wraiths
-My dear dolly Sally shut your eyes
+My dear girl Sally shut your eyes
 Lie still, lie silent, utter no cries

 As the Rexum, brave and bold